SentientPlatypus/scrollnudge/README.md

 # Heroku flask boilerplate
- boilerplate code for Heroku deployment
+ boilerplate code for quick Heroku deployment

+ Can also be used for an example.

+ Hopefully will save someone a few hours of integration hell.